VPezlar/TStep/README.md

 # TStep - OpenFOAM Flow Field Data Converter

 A Fortran application for reading OpenFOAM flow field data and exporting it to CSV format for post-processing and analysis.
+The application can also execute external CFD simulations before processing the data.

 ## Overview